cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 To test this, I signed in as the eligible user and requested activation, then signed in separately as Global Administrator to approve the pending request — confirming the approval workflow genuinely gates activation rather than just logging a request.

+**Design consideration — approval overhead and role scoping**

+Requiring approval is a genuinely useful extra control, but it isn't something to apply to every role — it introduces real admin overhead, since someone has to be available to review and approve each request.
+It makes sense for higher-risk roles, but adding it everywhere would create unnecessary friction and slow down routine work.

+The more important principle when assigning any PIM role is matching the role to the actual job being done, rather than defaulting to something broad like Global Administrator.
+If someone only needs to reset passwords, Password Administrator or User Administrator is the right fit — not Global Administrator, which carries far more privilege than the task requires.
+Similarly, someone who only needs visibility into security data should get Security Reader, not a role that grants far more than they need.
+Giving out excess privilege "just in case" defeats the purpose of PIM's least-privilege model, regardless of how well the activation process itself

 ## Troubleshooting & Problems I Hit

 ### 1) Reader roles assigned, but user had no access